konekoya/devEnvironment/README.md

-# devEnvironment
+# Devlopment Environment
-Development Environment Set up

-This acts as a note for me so I can quickly set up my Development Environment
+This acts as a note for me to quickly set up my Development Environment and tools

 ## Text editor